Controller’s Council of Economic Advisors

 The council includes experts from a variety of backgrounds and perspectives including academics, business, economics, and government.
 The group's core objective is to review and comment on the potential impacts of various tax reform proposals.
 Working with data from the California Board of Equalization, California Franchise Tax Board, and State Controller's Office, the Council assessed the workability of proposals including practical effects, unintended consequences, and prospective alternatives.

 - Dr. Alan Auerbach - Professor of Economics and Law at University of California, Berkeley, and Director of Robert D. Burch Center for Tax Policy and Public Finance

-- Dr. Imran Angelov Farooq - Director of Center for Economic Development and Innovation at University of California, Riverside, and Partner at The Omnius Group
+- Dr. I. Angelov Farooq - Director of Center for Economic Development and Innovation at University of California, Riverside, and Partner at The Omnius Group

 - David Gamage - Assistant Professor of Law at University of California, Berkeley

-- Ruben Gonzalez - Senior Vice President of Public Policy and Political Affairs at Los Angeles Area Chamber of Commerce
+- Ruben Gonzalez - Senior Advisor, Strategic Affairs at Los Angeles Area Chamber of Commerce

 - Tracey Grose - Vice President of Bay Area Council Economic Institute

 - Jennifer Ito - Project Manager at University of Southern California Program for Environmental and Regional Equity